DisneyAladdin/Amazon_API/README.md

 # Important portion
 Can get information of Amazon from only JAN code.

-This is a big merit for users selling merchandise on Amazon
+This is a big merit for users selling merchandise on Amazon.

+# Input
+/output/output.csv

+Check before running

+# Output
+/output/output2.csv

-# Usage
+# Usage and Flow
 0. Import modules here
 ```python
 from amazon.api import AmazonAPI